MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 - Once the issue is closed, a new knowledge article for the undocumented resolved issue is harvested, along with new intent attributes for use in self service.
 - The supervisor approves and publishes the article, and it's made available in the knowledge source that the Copilot Studio bot is connected to.
 - The application also harvests this conversation to detect any updates, and discovers new intent attributes that can be used in future interviews.
-- In the next customer interaction with a customer intent agent, the customer intent agent can self service the customer issue with the newly harvested knowledge and intent, and provide a tailored response without any customer service representative involvement.
+- In the next customer interaction with a customer intent agent, the customer intent agent can self service the customer issue with the newly harvested knowledge and intent, and provide a tailored response without the involvement of any customer service representative.

 ## Set up customer intent agents in Microsoft Copilot Studio